 Private power poles and lines - are your responsibility

-Power lines which transport electricity from your main switchboard and meter to your home or other buildings are private power lines.
-This includes the pole where the network operator's overhead service cable is attached and/or the switchboard/meter box is located.
+Power poles and overhead lines which transport electricity from your main switchboard and meter to your home or other buildings are private power poles and lines.
+This includes the pole where the network operator’s overhead service cable is attached.

 If you are unsure about the ownership of power lines on your property, please contact:

 Private power poles and lines – owner's safety and responsibility